 The David Tyson Memorial Fund was established in David’s memory to provide financial support to enable young people to develop their skills and pursue a career within the engineering field.

 The Fund supports budding young rail engineers with grants (up to £500) that can cover the following costs:

 - Resources such as books or additional computer software;

 - Equipment, materials or tools to enable young people to take up training; and

 - Work-based training costs.

-David Tyson (1948 – 2015) was a highly respected track design engineer who became an established figurehead and head of discipline for several railway consultants and who successfully established and managed the permanent way departments of a number of companies.
+David Tyson (1948 – 2015) was a highly respected permanent way engineer who became an established figurehead and head of discipline for several railway consultants and who successfully established and managed the permanent way departments of a number of companies.
 With his expansive railway knowledge, intuition and unparalleled flair for track design, he influenced major railway projects and inspired many colleagues both in the UK and overseas.
 He was also a Fellow of the Permanent Way Institution.

 David had a natural eye for track layouts and alignments and towards the latter stages of his career was virtually peerless in his ability to see a smooth line and to realise it effortlessly through a nimbly draughted sketch.
 A sixth sense for how a train rides the track was equally his gift and this culminated in the writing of sophisticated computer programs that not only married the modern world with his understanding of the first principles of track engineering but also belied an acknowledged and envied skill in the ability to develop complex software tools.
 This was one of his many strong points and often seemingly a passion that ran alongside his continued love for building model railways.